 This foundation awards $10,000 to one female business owner every month.
 One of the 12 recipients for the year gets an additional $25,000 year-end grant in December.
 The program is geared to helping women business owners achieve their entrepreneurial goals in honor of Amber, a young woman who died before fulfilling hers.

-Requirements: Looks for female owners passionate about their ventures.
+Requirements: The Amber Grant Foundation looks for female business owners who are passionate about their ventures.
 Tell a story about your business and what you intend to do if awarded the money.
-Find more details on the application process on the site.

 4. Girlboss Foundation Grant

 This foundation is exclusive to women business owners in the design, music, and art industries.
 Two female entrepreneurs that display creativity, innovation, and forward planning in the above sectors are awarded $15,000 every year plus online exposure via Girlboss' website.

 Requirements: Samples of your creative works and a comprehensive plan on how you'll use the grant money.

 This award aims to propel women business owners worldwide to their entrepreneurial success.
 Twenty-one finalists are chosen from the pool of applicants and receive business mentoring and media visibility.
 From the 21, seven are awarded $100,000.
 Cartier provides them with an expert for one-on-one mentoring.
 The remaining 14 winners get $30,000 in prize money.